BlueFire-LLC/BlueFire-API-for-Android-Studio/README.md

 	<li>Requires Adapter Firmware 3.11.
 Note, Firmware 3.10 is broken and should be updated to 3.11.
     <li>Compatable with Firmware 3.9 and below.
 	<li>API method GetEngineVIN automatically sets the sync timeout if RetrievalMethod Synchronized is specified.
 The default sync timeout is 2 seconds.
-	<li>The call to VIN retrieval SetSyncTimeout in the Demo app has been commented out to allow the API method to set the default.
+	<li>The call to VIN retrieval SetSyncTimeout in the Demo App has been commented out to allow the API method to set the default.
-	<li>Faults have been moved to their own page in the Demo app in order to allow faults to be retrieved by themselves (recommended).
+	<li>Faults have been moved to their own page in the Demo App in order to allow faults to be retrieved by themselves (recommended).
 	<li>VIN and Truck data (Component Id) retrieval have been improved.
 It is recommended to retrieve VIN and Truck data before retrieving any other data.
 </ul>

 Version 22.10:<ul>
 	<li>The API now disconnects properly from the Adapter while ELD is recording.
-    <li>The Demo app disconnectAdapter method WaitForDisconnect parameter is set to false for Adapter Firmware 3.11.
+    <li>The Demo App disconnectAdapter method WaitForDisconnect parameter is set to false for Adapter Firmware 3.11.
 </ul>

 Version 22.11:<ul>